OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5127.rst

 - `Fix formatting in monitoring section in Sunstone <https://github.com/OpenNebula/one/issues/5161>`__.
 - `OneGate vnet fails when extended flag is used and the VNET contains held leases <https://github.com/OpenNebula/one/issues/5163>`__.
+- `Fix visual feedback about READY status in role VM list in Sunstone <https://github.com/OpenNebula/one/issues/5146>`__.